Wilson A. Head: Biography

-In the 1930s, Dr. Head took part in a series of "sit-ins" on restaurants and bars, and protested against barbers, shopkeepers, and movie house owners who would not serve blacks a decade before the civil rights movement began.
+In the 1930s, Head took part in a series of "sit-ins" on restaurants and bars, and protested against barbers, shopkeepers, and movie house owners who would not serve blacks a decade before the civil rights movement began.
 He also helped to desegregate a golf course in Windsor.

 He worked at times with the Congress of Racial Equality (CORE) and the National Association for the Advancement of Colored People (NAACP).
 From 1943 to 1948, he was director of community development and community organization at Flanner House in Indianapolis, which served poor and indigent Black people.
 "In 1981, then president of the National Black Coalition of Canada, he testified before the Joint House Senate Committee on the Canadian Constitution".
 He was on the executive of The Metro Committee on Race Relations and Policing.

-Dr. Head moved to Windsor, Canada in 1959 "to get my children away from a racist society".
+Head moved to Windsor, Canada in 1959 "to get my children away from a racist society".
 In the US, he had been director of Chicago's Parkway Community House, and director of the State of Ohio's Juvenile Diagnostic Centre.
-When he came to Canada in 1959, he was the Executive Director of the Windsor Group Therapy Project.
+When he came to Canada in 1959, he was the executive director of the Windsor Group Therapy Project.
 In 1965 he became the Director of Research and Planning for the Social Planning Council of Metropolitan Toronto.

 "He lectured in Social Work at the University of Windsor, 1960–1964, University of Michigan, 1962–1964, Wayne State University, 1963–1965 and Sir Williams College, Chicago, 1961–1964.
 He was involved with a number of organizations including the Canadian Civil Liberties Association of Toronto as Vice-President in 1967, The National Welfare Council founding member and National Black Coalition of Canada as Chairman and President from 1977 to 1982.
-Dr. Head became the first chairman of the Bachelor of Social Work Program at Atkinson College, York University".
+Head became the first chairman of the Bachelor of Social Work Program at Atkinson College, York University".

-In 1988 Dr. Head was asked to participate in the Donald Marshall Inquiry Commission in Nova Scotia.
+In 1988, Head was asked to participate in the Donald Marshall Inquiry Commission in Nova Scotia.
 This investigation led to his paper Discrimination Against Blacks in Nova Scotia: The Criminal Justice System.

 Assault

-On June 26, 1980, Dr. Head was assaulted while climbing the steps to the offices of U.A.R.R (Urban Alliance on Race Relations), College Street at Spadina Avenue, Toronto.
+On June 26, 1980, Head was assaulted while climbing the steps to the offices of U.A.R.R (Urban Alliance on Race Relations), College Street at Spadina Avenue, Toronto.
 He was attacked from behind with several blows to the head, resulting in a fall down the stairs.
 It took the police over 40 minutes to arrive at the scene after being called.
 The identity of his white assailant was never discovered.